Skip to main content

-An example of this is type of problems which require optimization is the motion of particles subjected to constraints due to a physical barrier, such as the one shown below, where a mass under the action of gravity moves on the surface of a paraboloid.
+An example of a classical optimization problem is that of the motion of a particle subjected to constraints due to a physical barrier (see the movie below), where a mass under the action of gravity moves over a surface.

 In rectangular coordinates \( r=(x,y,z )\) the motion of a particle of mass \( m \) under the effect of gravity has a Lagrangian function: $$ L_o = \frac{1}{2} m \dot{r}^2 + m g z \quad(1)$$